Accounting Accounting Advice

 Although the capital can be a fantastic place to start a new company, there are some disadvantages to starting a business in London.

-First, the big one, the cost of living is extremely high in London compared to the rest of the UK.
 If you’re paying more, you’ll need to earn more.
 This means your business will need to generate significantly higher revenue to cover the increased expenses and remain sustainable.

 Compared to the rest of the UK, you’ll be paying more to rent shop fronts and/or office spaces as well as paying staff higher wages to stay competitive.